The Art Of Epoxy In Nicaragua

 On the visual side, I love to mix things up with some old school resin colours and laminating techniques.
 I have a specific colour palette, which I’ve developed based on my own tastes and the tones I see around me day today.

 Starting up a business in Nicaragua, what are the challenges?

 The challenges are almost endless, but not in a headache kind of way.
 There are always setbacks because it’s just the way things go around here.
 So you just have to adapt.
 Materials and climate are the main issues I would say.
 Everything has to be imported, which takes from 2-6 months, and it’s a challenge to work in the tropical weather for many reasons.
 Humidity and heat being the main factors, but bats and smaller flying insects can also be quite the challenge.
 Especially when doing the final gloss coat.

-On the upside, the constant warm weather and the pacific coast make it very easy to go test new shapes, and Nicaragua has changed a lot the last ten years with its fast growing market for tourism.
-People are coming to Nicaragua not only for surf, but also for the more cultural and adventurous kind of tourism.
-Many expats have started new ventures within that market, especially in regards to surfing, creating many jobs and growth to meet the new demand.
+On the upside, the constant warm weather and the pacific coast make it very easy to go test new shapes, and Nicaragua has changed a lot in the last ten years with its fast-growing market for tourism.
+People are coming to Nicaragua not only for surf but also for the more cultural and adventurous kind of tourism.
+Many ex-pats have started new ventures within that market, especially in regards to surfing, creating many jobs and growth to meet the new demand.
 Over the past decade, Nicaragua has developed immensely in its infrastructure.
 New roads make the country much more accessible and better internet and communications make it easier than ever to connect to the rest of the world.
 It’s also now one of the safest countries in Central and South America to travel.

 How do you blow off steam?

 Well… with waves at least 300 days a year and warm waters I go as often as I can to catch some.
 The Nicaraguan pacific coastline is packed with surf spots and you often find yourself alone in the water or alongside a little handful of other surfers to share the waves with.
 I am yet to have surfed all the spots, but hopefully, I will someday.